Emotional Dumping vs Venting: 7 Ways to Escape the Spiral

 Permit yourself to experience your feelings, but resist the need to let them control you.
 Try to concentrate on what you can manage and what’s within your control.

-Lastly, keep in mind that you should also ask for answers or guidance when you’re ready.
+Lastly, keep in mind that you should also ask for answers when you’re ready.
 Venting should be used to relieve pressure, not to add to it.

-To put it briefly, finding balance—letting go of the negative without allowing it to take over—is the key to a good emotion dump.
+To put it briefly, finding balance, letting go of the negative without allowing it to take over, is the key to a good emotional dump.

 Emotional Dumping Journal Prompt